Back to Blog

 Methods of Service

-• Service by the Sheriff: This remains the preferred method for its reliability.
-The claimant pays a prescribed fee to the Sheriff, who then serves the document and provides a formal return of service as proof for the court.
-Unlike the LOD delivery fee, the cost of having the Sheriff serve the summons may be recovered from the defendant if the claimant wins the case.
+This remains the preferred method for its reliability.
+The claimant pays a prescribed fee to the Sheriff, who serves the document and provides formal proof.
+Unlike the LOD delivery fee, the cost may be recovered from the defendant if the claimant wins.

 After service, the original summons along with the proof of service must be filed with the clerk of the court well before the hearing date.